aikchar/snap-python37/README.md

 Creates a container to build the snap and builds the snap.

         $ make get-snap

 Creates a container to copy out the snap to the *snap* directory.

+        $ make install

+Installs the newly created snap.
+It uses the _--classic_ flag so the snap can access your host file system.
+It also uses the  _--dangerous_ flags because the snap is not signed.

+        $ make verify-install

+Verifies that the snap was installed successfully and that Python is now usable.

         $ make test

 Creates a container to install the snap and test that it works.

+To install the snap on other hosts (for example Ubuntu Core) without having to use the Snap store, copy the built snap to the target host and follow the command run in ``make install``.

 # Clean